Are you thinking of living in Harlow?

 Just one, Mark Hall Academy had an “inadequate” report from Ofsted.

 Private schooling is provided by Saint Nicholas School (co-ed, ages two to 16) in Hobbs Cross Road, Old Harlow, is the only all-through private school available locally.

 Beckmead Moundwood Academy offers exceptional education and support for traumatised children and young people with SEMH, autism and challenging behaviour.

 Harlow College provides sixth form, further education, and some higher education courses.

 St Mark’s West Essex Catholic School also provides sixth-form education.

 Living in Harlow ensures access to some top schools.

-Transport links are important to consider when moving to a new area.
+Transport links are a top consideration when moving to a new area.

 Having a diverse industry base, many local transport companies take advantage of the M11 and the nearby A10 which link Harlow with London, Cambridge, Stansted Airport and the M25.

-The M11 motorway is about 25 miles to London and Harlow also sits around 10 miles from the busy Stansted Airport.
+The M11 motorway is about 25 miles to London and Harlow also lies around 10 miles from the popular Stansted Airport.